story105/CompilerConstructionPLEASEWORK/README.md

 For the first deadline follow the intstallation instructions and do the exercise of [Lecture 12.1](https://github.com/alexhkurz/compiler-construction-2020/blob/master/lecture-12.1.md).

 For the second deadline complete the template file `test/Compiler.hs`.

-To get started, I suggest the following.
+To get started on the second deadline, I suggest the following.

 - Change directory to `Compiler` and run `./setup.sh` and `stack test`.
 You should see that no tests are passed.

-*Remark:* (We fixed the problem described in this remark, but I leave it in as docker may still be useful for similar incompatibility problems that may arise in the future.)
-Our first version was compatible with `node` version 10 but not with `node` version 14.
+*Remark:* (We fixed the problem described in this remark by adding a try-catch to `test\wat2wasm.js`, but I leave it in as docker may still be useful for similar incompatibility problems that may arise in the future.)
+Our first version was compatible with `node` version 10 but not version 14.
 Jonathan Burns located and fixed this problem by  providing a dockerfile that you can run by `docker build . -t compiler`.

+As always, we work by induction on the abstract syntax tree.

+### The cases of `EInt` and `SReturn`

 - The simplest test program is `test/good/return_42.cc`, displayed below.